damachad/42_push_swap/Logic_flow/README.md

 5. Create a function for each operation possible ✅
 6. Create list B ✅
 7. Create testing function to print lists ✅
-8. Create function to return size of list
+8. Create function to return size of list ✅
-9. Measure cost of sorting each number
+9. Measure cost of sorting each number ✅
-10. Create different sorting functions, depending on the number of elements to sort
+10. Create different sorting functions, depending on the number of elements to sort ✅
-11. Safety checks before doing operations to the lists
-12. Cover both input cases (single or multiple arguments)
+11. Cover both input cases (single or multiple arguments) ✅

 [Notion](https://www.notion.so/Push-swap-8008ab19b9884da1936fd38c9dcb4252)